microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 ### Step 4 (Optional): Consolidate machines into a single Resource Group

+> [!NOTE]
+> 💡If you prefer to organize your resources into multiple subscriptions or resource groups, you can skip this step.
+Not performing this step will not cause any functionality impact.

 You can perform this step in the following cases:

 1. Your Arc enabled servers resources are in a different resource group than your SCVMM server and you prefer to consolidate them.
-If you prefer to organize your resources into multiple subscriptions or resource groups, you can skip this step.
 2. The **‘Link to SCVMM’** option is missing in the portal.
 This is a known portal issue and typically occurs when the Arc enabled servers resources are not in the same subscription and resource group as the SCVMM server.
 The portal fix for this issue is in progress.

 **Get the list of Arc enabled servers resources:**
 ```bash